 - Know the marketing budget.
-The NCAA championship manager on your campus or the NCAA tournament operations point person can communicate your marketing budget. - Develop marketing goals.
+The NCAA tournament director on your campus or the NCAA championship manager can communicate your marketing budget. - Develop marketing goals.
 The primary focus should be driving ticket sales and attendance at the championship. - Map out the timeframe to market the championship. - Determine how to best use the marketing materials provided by the NCAA. - Establish grassroots initiatives to implement in your local and regional communities. - Explore opportunities with traditional media (print, radio and television) in your area.